 Classrooms may have pets as a way for children to learn about animal habitats and caring for animals.
 The pets add a great deal to the nurturing environment of the classroom and make many children feel more "at home."
-The teachers are very careful to consider student allergies before taking in a pet, and are extremely conscious about the safety of having pets in the classroom.
-Please check with your child's teachers before bringing a pet from home to be near any of the children.
-Some students are afraid of dogs, cats, or even hamsters if they are unannounced strangers in the environment.
-Also, for the safety of children, please refrain from bringing pets out of your vehicle when picking up your child.
+Teachers take care to consider student allergies before taking in a pet, and are conscious about the safety of pets in the classroom.

+For the safety of children, please refrain from bringing pets out of your vehicle when picking up your child.
 This is often a hectic time for the children and the teachers.
 Pets are not always predictable!